-Age 6: That's how early the typical female begins to express shape shame.
-Before junior high, at least one-third of boys and one-half of girls have turned to dangerous methods (such as skipping meals, smoking or vomiting) to try to lose weight, according to the National Eating Disorders Association.
+Age 6: That's how early young girls begin to express shape shame.
+Before junior high, at least one-third of boys and one-half of girls have turned to dangerous methods (such as skipping meals, smoking, or vomiting) to try to lose weight, according to the National Eating Disorders Association.

 At that moment, Raimo focuses on helping her clients see themselves first as they really are, then aims to change their mindset to focus on the quality of life rather than quantity of pounds.
-Whether you're male or female, a gym devotee or an almost-never-exerciser, learn how to end the body battle for good.
-Focus on non-scale victories, our pros recommend and try these top 20 tips to change the way you feel about your figure.
+Whether you're a gym devotee or an almost-never-exerciser, learn how to end the body battle for good.
+Focus on non-scale victories, our pros recommend.
+And try these top 20 tips for how to have a positive body image to change the way you feel about your figure.

 "Ugh, my thighs are as lumpy as cottage cheese."
 "My upper arms are so jiggly, I don't even wave anymore!"
 Sound familiar?
 We are all-too-quick to criticize ourselves for our perceived faults but rarely affirm our awesomeness.

 Put down the oversized sweatshirt from 13 years ago.
-Apparel that fits the Goldilocks mold (not too large; not too small) is best for a body image boost, according to Bonnie Brennan, MA, LPC, CEDS, regional managing director-clinical at Eating Recovery Center in Denver, CO.
+Apparel that fits the Goldilocks mold (not too large; not too small) is best for a body image boost, according to Bonnie Brennan, MA, LPC, CEDS, regional managing director-clinical at the Eating Recovery Center in Denver, Colorado.

 "Wear comfortable clothes and things you feel good in!
 Outfits that are too constricting or too big will remind you of your body and draw your attention back to the areas you may feel negative about," she says.